springboard1233/KYC_BACKEND_TEAM-A/README.md

+# KYC_BACKEND_TEAM-A

 # AI-Powered Identity Verification and Fraud Detection for KYC.

-# KYC_BACKEND_TEAM-B

 Build a smart AI system that: